Set up SMTP email service

 b.
 Select your named application from the dropdown menu.

-🤔 Advice: We entered Our Hubs CE SMTP API token.
+c.
+For the Description, enter optional text here.
+We entered My Hubs CE SMTP API token.

 Result: